Skip to content

 • Cost/day: ~$0.60 at 3g

-Inositol has quietly become one of the most evidence-backed women’s health supplements of the decade — with a growing clinical literature supporting its use in PCOS management, insulin sensitization, and anxiety reduction.
+Inositol has become one of the better-studied women’s health supplements, with clinical literature exploring PCOS-related outcomes, insulin-signaling markers, and anxiety symptoms.
 But inositol is not a single compound: there are nine stereoisomers, and the two most clinically relevant (myo-inositol and D-chiro-inositol) have distinct roles and dosing requirements.

 This guide explains which form to choose, what the research actually supports, and which products deliver clinically effective doses at the best value.